ayodejid1/bikeshare-python-project/README.md

  - washington

- and was also scripted to be an interactive program that allows its users to explore the statistics.
+ and was also scripted to be an interactive program that allows its users to explore the statistics by filtering by city, month and day of week.

 ## List Of Software Used
 - **Vscode text editor**